coderamen666/srd-v3.5-md/epic/epic-spells.md

 **Saving Throws:** Even if more than one seed has an associated saving throw, the final spell will have only a single saving throw.
-If two or more seeds have the same kind of saving throw (Fortitude, Reflex, or Will), then obviously that will be used for the spell's saving throw.
+If two or more seeds have the same kind of saving throw (Fortitude, Reflex, or Will), then obviously that will be used for the spell’s saving throw.
 If the seeds have different kinds of saving throws, simply choose the saving throw that seems most appropriate for the final spell.